leoshimo/vrs/README.md

 - Contributions of the intellectual kind are welcome ([reach me here](https://x.com/leoshimo)), but contributions of code are not accepted.
 - [This software has sharp edges](https://www.youtube.com/watch?v=sCZJblyT_XM&t=310s).
 Be warned!

+## Warning

+VRS has no default security mechanism.
+Connected clients can execute arbitrary code.
+Use only trusted code and devices, and do not expose the runtime to untrusted networks or users.

 ## Documentation

 - [A tour of VRS](docs/tour.md)